That Marketing Buddy

 Omnisend

-Best for: E-commerce brands running coordinated campaigns across email, SMS, and push notifications
+Best for: E-commerce businesses wanting email, SMS, and push notifications in one tool

-E-commerce marketing automation platform with email, SMS, and push notification campaigns.
+E-commerce marketing platform combining email, SMS, and web push notifications with deep Shopify, WooCommerce, and BigCommerce integrations.

 Key Features